 Most charity shops will not now accept duvets which have been used.
-In fact some would not even take an unused duvet still in it's packaging, mainly due to the problem of finding space to store or display it.
+In fact some will not even take an unused duvet still in it's packaging, mainly due to the problem of finding space to store or display it.

-A local animal shelter, animal rescue charity or shelter for the homeless may also be grateful for donations of duvets or indeed any unwanted bedding such as blankets.
+A local animal shelter, animal rescue charity or shelter for the homeless may also be grateful for donations of clean duvets or indeed any unwanted bedding such as blankets.

-As always, please check that any charity wants duvets before donating, otherwise they then have the problem of disposing of the item instead of you, and it will still go to landfill.
+As always, please check that any charity actually wants duvets before donating, otherwise they then have the problem of disposing of the item instead of you, and it will still go to landfill.

-Old duvets make great bedding for pets, who don't mind if a duvet is a bit shabby (My cat loves using an old duvet to sleep on!)
+Old duvets and make great bedding for pets, who don't mind if a duvet is a bit shabby (My previous cat loves using an old duvet or pillow to sleep on!)

-They could of course be used for toys, and I hope it would go without saying that if the toy is to be used by a young child the filling needs to be washable and should be clean before use.
+They could of course also be used for toys, but I hope it would go without saying that if the toy is to be used by a young child the filling needs to be washable and should be clean before use.